Drop-OSS/drop/CONTRIBUTING.md

   - `perf`: performance improvements.
   - `test`: changes to the test suite.
   - `ci`: changes to the CI system.
-  - `build`: changes to the build system (we don't yet have one so this shouldn't apply).
+  - `build`: changes to the build system.
   - `chore`: for other changes that don't match previous types.
 This doesn't appear in the changelog.